A Healthy Microbiome Means a Healthy Gut

 Its cancer-fighting properties help us take control of our life as well.

 This is a fermented pickled drink prepared by fermenting organic vegetables and squeezing them to liberate the juices full of healthy probiotics.
 We take a high count strain probiotic and drink the gut shot daily to ensure the delivery of the essential live active cultures into our system.
-Our products also have prebiotic fiber that feeds the live active bacteria, assuring that our gut is never short of them.

 And you know what the most interesting part is?
 These probiotic-rich foods boost our immune system, which wards off infections like cold and flu.
 How?
 You might be surprised but the largest percentage (around 70% to 80%) of our immune system resides in our gut.
 This implies that the teensy weensy hitchhikers in our gut interact directly with the immune system, which does an awesome job at destroying the illness-inducing bugs.
 The high levels of good microbes like Bifidobacterium in our gut help prevent us from getting sick.